Google hires Airbnb exec to commercialize self-driving cars

-WASHINGTON Alphabet Inc's Google self-driving car project took a step closer to market with the hire of a top executive from Airbnb, the online vacation home rental marketplace.
+WASHINGTON (Reuters) - Alphabet Inc's Google self-driving car project took a step closer to market with the hire of a top executive from Airbnb, the online vacation home rental marketplace.

 Shaun Stewart is joining Google as a director of the self-driving car project, spokesman Johnny Luu said on Friday.